-Summer NAMM 2019: Fender has announced the new Tone Master Series amplifiers, which the company touts as authentically capturing and translating the iconic Deluxe Reverb and Twin Reverb tube amp sounds in a digital design.
+Fender has officially released its new Tone Master Series guitar amps, which the company touts as authentically capturing and translating the iconic Deluxe Reverb and Twin Reverb tube amp sounds in a digital design.

 For more information, head over to Fender.